Former Shark Tank competitors awarded $50,000 in prizes throughout 2020 Student Innovator of the Year competition

 Mesh is a mobile app that consolidates an organization’s activities and events all onto one platform.
 Individuals can find, create, and explore through real-time interest-specific activities.
 Your organization will be more connected than ever!
 Mesh is a business to business platform that connects individuals at large organizations.

 Storier Making story time magic!

 Patrick Bradshaw, Tim Hayford, Danny Naylor*, Genevieve Naylor, Phil Naylor

 Storier is all about story magic!
 We are storytellers who want to make storytime more magical and accessible to kids and their parents.
 You can demo our bedside projector, our screenless device for kids, and our kid-friendly platform of kidcasts.
 We are accepting book donations to teach kids English so come see us for a good cause!

-Start your own PhyR
+The PhyR Project Start your own PhyR

 Anika Behr, Connor Behr*, Ben Johnson, Joshua Vanderpool

 My team and I are working to develop a machine capable of producing insulin in virtually any location, including directly in a patient’s home.

 Vivacity is an Augmented Reality company that is looking to improve customer engagement with on-site advertising for retailers and shopping centers.
 Vivacity does this by bringing Augmented Reality campaigns to digital displays.
 Through a large scale A/B test, Vivacity has shown customer engagement improves by 2x to 8x.

 Visit sioy.byu.edu to learn more about the annual Student Innovator of the Year Competition.